cchurch/api-docs/source/includes/_api_aaa.md

-notice_title| string 		| Title of the notice company     | string        | String of the company requiring the notice timestamp   | string        | Last time the user accepted the terms and conditions action_needed| bool         | 0 or 1 indicating if action is required of the user past_due    | int           | This is the number of days past due text        | string        | Text of the notice of agreement (this will be empty if no action is needed)
+notice_title| string 		| Title of the notice company     | string        | String of the company requiring the notice timestamp   | string        | Last time the user accepted the terms and conditions is_action_needed| bool         | 0 or 1 indicating if action is required of the user text        | string        | Text of the notice of agreement (this will be empty if no action is needed)

 * If action is needed then the client software should popup a notice box for the requested notice title.